Linton E. Grinter Distinguished Service Award

 The Nomination Kit

 The Linton E. Grinter Distinguished Service Award, like all other ABET Awards, is given to a nominee selected by his or her peers.
-To learn more about the process and criteria involved, or to nominate one of your peers, download and review the nomination kit below.
-The deadline for nominations is April 30th, and only complete nominations with references will be accepted.
+To learn more about the process and criteria involved, or to nominate one of your peers, please review our nomination kit.
+The deadline for nominations is April 20, and only complete nominations with references will be accepted.